02 Apr 2023 Verifying Your Identity with the IRS

 - Old addresses

 If you have experienced identity theft problems in the past, you may also need to have your Identity Protection PIN handy.
-This PIN is assigned by the IRS and used along with your Social Security number to file your taxes.
+This PIN is assigned by the IRS and used along with your Social Security number to file your taxes each tax year.
 It adds an extra layer of protection for those who have already had their Social Security number compromised.